Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Results

 \section{Results}

 We explored the $\RA$ algorithm for root-causing Power Management protocol failures on several regressions, starting with a synthetic regression of $\pc$ and random wakeup-timer (Figure~\ref{wakeup_timer_buckets}), and continuing with authentic random PM regressions on a FullChip emulation platform, on two recent Intel products.
 We found this method very effective for classifying the failures and providing valuable root-causing hints.
+It also significantly improves the productivity of the validators as the most difficult and time consuming root-causing activities are fully automated.